-This is a trail for adventurous riders who are confident at all paces and comfortable riding on steep terrain.
-You'll need to be happy camping in remote areas.
-This is a chance to really get off the beaten track and explore a wild-life filled region of Canada with an excellent and experieced guide.
+This equine adventure is suitable for adventurous riders who are comfortable riding on steep terrain and cantering out in the mountains.
+Horseback riders will need to be happy camping in remote areas.
+This is a chance to really get off the beaten track and explore a wild-life filled region of Canada with an excellent and experienced guide.

 Everyone meets at the stables at 9:30 a.m.
-Your hosts will truck the horses and gear to the Etherington trailhead, where you will find the wagons are loaded before you mount your horse and set off on the trail to camp.
-You will ride up Etherington Creek to the Great Divide Trail, up over Baril Peak and down to Baril Creek, to meet the wagon at the first campsite.
+The hosts will truck the horses and gear to the Etherington trailhead where the wagons will be loaded before mounting the horses and setting off on the trail to camp.
+The group will ride up Etherington Creek to the Great Divide Trail, up over Baril Peak and down to Baril Creek, to meet the wagon at the first campsite.

-After breakfast you'll saddle up the horses and head up to Baril Creek, dropping over a canyon in British Columbia, around Mount Boulton, and then riding back to camp.
-This is a longer day in the saddle (approximately 6 ½ hours of riding), and very rugged and steep terrain is negotiated.
+After breakfast the riders saddle up the horses and head up to Baril Creek before dropping over a canyon in British Columbia and around Mount Boulton before riding back to camp.
+This is a long day in the saddle with very rugged and deep terrain.Riding hrs: Approx 6.5

-This morning, everyone helps with breaking camp and loading the wagons before saddling up and heading up over Fitzsimmons and Strawberry ridges.
-You'll spend the afternoon dropping down into the Highwood River, where the second camp has been set up.
+Everyone helps with breaking camp and loading the wagons this morning, before saddling up and heading up over Fitzsimmons and Strawberry ridges.
+In the afternoon the trail drops down to the Highwood River, where the second camp has been set up.

-You'll ride as far as we can up the mountain, tie up the horses, and climb up to Carnarvon Lake on foot.
-It’s a great day for fishing, if you choose to do that, or to hike over into British Columbia during the lunch break.
+Today the group rides as far as they can up the mountain, tie-up the horses, and climb up to Carnarvon Lake on foot.
+For those who enjoy angling, this is an excellent finshing spot.
+One can also choose to hike over into British Columbia during the lunch break.

-Today you'll go into the high country overlooking Muir Creek.
-You'll cross Muir Creek before riding over the McPhail Creek.
+Today the riders travel into the high country overlooking Muir Creek, which ythey will cross before riding over the McPhail Creek.
 Lots of riding along high ridges and steep trails leading back to camp.

-You'll head up McPhail Creek, ride around the Hill of Flowers, through Bishop Pass to Lake of the Horns.
-Again, the horses are tied up, and you can hike up to the lake for some incredible views from the top!
+Today the group heads for McPhail Creek and rides around the Hill of Flowers, through Bishop Pass to Lake of the Horns.
+Again, the horses are tied up, and riders can hike up to the lake for some incredible views from the top.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-This ranch has 75 horses available for trail riding so you are guaranteed to find a suitable mount wether you prefer a more lively ride or a quieter mount.
-The herd is made up of mainly quarter horses, appaloosas, paint and draft crosses.
-Many of them are homebred and are used to the steep trails on this ride.
-You'll be riding for between 4-6 hours each day with a long break for lunch in between the morning and afternoon rides.
+Expect between 4-6 hours in the saddle each day with a long break for lunch.
 The pace of each trail ride depends on the condition of the trail and the ability of the riders but generally there are areas where the group can trot and canter.
-This destination uses Western tack, this is very easy to get used to even if you have previousy only ridden in engligh tack.
+This destination uses Western tack, this is very easy to get used to even if riders have previously only ridden in English previously.

 Riders will follow rocky, winding trails high up into the mountains while the wagons carrying the camp supplies follow paths through the valleys.
-The wagons are pulled by draught horses; teams of Percherons and Belgian Warmbloods, that freight the wagonloads of supplies from camp to camp.
-Please note that we recommend bringing your own hard hat if you wish to wear one as the ranch does not supply them.
+The wagons are pulled by draught horses; teams of Percherons and Belgian Warmbloods, that freight the wagon-loads of supplies from camp to camp.
+Please note that we recommend bringing your own hard hat as they are not available on site.

 This trail is for intermediate riders onwards.
 You should be comfortable and confident at all paces and able to control a responsive horse in open ground.
 You should be comfortable riding on steep terrain and happy to mount and dismount without assistance.
 Assistance is welcomed with care of the horses and setting up camp while on the trail, however it is not obligatory so if you would rather sit back and relax that is also fine.

-The weight limit for this ride is 18 st/255 lb/116 kg, please enquire if you are an experienced rider exceeding this weight.
+The weight limit for this ride is 255 lb/116 kg, please enquire if you are an experienced rider exceeding this weight.

-For nights 2-7 you'll be camping out on the trail.
-Tents are standard white canvas tents with a maximum of two people per tent,a mattrass is provided.
-As well as the tents, the camp will include a main mess tent for cooking and eating which will be equipped with woodburning stoves.
-All camping equipment is provided excluding a sleeping bag, although these are available to rent if you don't want to bring your own.
-This is basic camping, the cooks heat water every meal for handwashing and can heat extra if you want a basin bath although solar showers are also available.
-The entire camp and your luggage is transported by wagon each day to the next camp.
+Camping on all 6 nights.
+Tents are standard white canvas tents with a maximum of two people per tent, a mattress is provided.
+As well as the tents, the camp includes a main mess tent for cooking and eating that is be equipped with woodburning stoves.
+All camping equipment is provided excluding a sleeping bag which can be rented by arrangement if riders don't want to bring their own.
+This is basic camping.
+The cooks heat water every meal for handwashing and can heat extra if you want a basin bath although solar showers are also available.
+The entire camp and luggage is transported by wagon to the next camp.

 Meals are varied, generous and homemade.

 Drinks available with each meal are coffee, tea, water, iced tea and lemonade.
-If you would like any alcoholic beverages or canned soft drinks you will need to bring your own.
-Your hosts can arrange a store trip prior to the ride to stock up if required.
+If riders would like any alcoholic beverages or canned soft drinks they will need to bring their own.
+The hosts can arrange a store trip prior to the ride to stock up if required.